xuankimtran/docs-1/pages/katalon-analytics/docs/create-plan.md

      <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-schedule-test-runs/schedule-test-run-page-fill-in-1.png" width=100% alt="schedule test run page new UI">

-3. Fill in the required information.
+3. Fill in the information.

     * In the **General Information** section, create a name for the schedule.
     * In the **What to run** section, fill in the following information: